klausmeyer/docker-registry-browser/docs/README.md

 * `api`: Keep the sort as provided by the registry API
 * `name`: Sort the tags in alphabetical order
+* `version`: Sort the tags by interpreting them as version numbers

 Default: `name`